deepakajaylinux/testpage/docs/source/gitkeysafe.rst

 Help command
 ----------------------

 The help command leads the users regarding the purpose and as well as about the options that are included in the Gitkeysafe modules.
-The help command lists out the alternative parameters of Gitkeysafe under Cleopatra module.
+The help command lists out the alternative parameters of Gitkeysafe under ptconfigure module.
 It also describes the syntax for installing the user’s keysafe.
 The help command for Gitkeysafe is shown below.

 .. code-block:: bash

-		cleopatra GitkeySafe help
+		ptconfigure GitkeySafe help

 The syntax for the help command non case sensitive which adds an advantage for this module.
 The following screenshot visualize the user about the help command under the syntax for the help command non case sensitive which adds an advantage for this module.
 The following screenshot visualize the user about the help command under gitkeysafe.